philipturner/lidar-scanning-app/README.md

 # LiDAR Scanning App

 iOS app for scanning a scene and exporting the 3D mesh.
-Renders the mesh as a green wireframe and exports it when you tap the screen.
+This renders the mesh as a green wireframe and exports it when you tap the screen.

 ![Screenshot of the green scene mesh overlaid on the real world](./Documentation/AppScreenshot.jpg)